MACV’s Board of Directors

 Meet the Directors!

-Steve Schemenauer has served in the U.S. Army for more than 27 years.
-He is currently the Brigade Commander for the 347th Regional Support Group in the Minnesota National Guard.
-Colonel Schemenauer is a graduate of the US Army War College, National Security Fellowship at Tufts University’s Fletcher School of Law and Diplomacy.
-He is also a two-time combat veteran, having served in Afghanistan in 2004 and Iraq in 2009.
-During those tours, Steve earned two Bronze Stars, and a Combat Infantryman’s Badge.
+Steve Schemenauer has served in the U.S. Army for more than 30 years.
+He is currently a Brigadier General serving as the Assistant Division Commander – Sustainment for the 34th Infantry Division (Red Bulls) and is dual-hatted as the Mobilization Assistant to the Director of Intelligence (J-2) at U.S. Cyber Command.
+Steve is a graduate of the U.S. Army War College, National Security Fellowship at Tufts University’s Fletcher School of Law and Diplomacy.
+He is also a two-time combat Veteran, having served in Afghanistan in 2004 and Iraq in 2009.
+During those tours, Steve earned two Bronze Stars and a Combat Infantryman’s Badge.

 Steve received his J.D. from Hamline University School of Law and his B.S. from the University of Wisconsin-La Crosse.
-Steve is a Partner at Stinson Leonard Street, where he practices in both state and federal court throughout the country.
+He is a Partner at Stinson LLP in Minneapolis, where he practices in both state and federal court throughout the country.
 His diverse litigation practice includes business and commercial law, employment law, real estate and construction, and products liability law.
 In addition to serving on the MACV Board of Directors and the St. Paul Area Chamber of Commerce (SPACC), Steve devotes significant time to pro bono activities through the Deinard Legal Clinic, the Volunteer Lawyer’s Network, the Hennepin County ADR program, and the State Public Defender’s Office.

 Trista served on active duty for 16 years.
 She is one of only a handful who have served in three branches of the service, both as an enlisted person and as an officer in the Navy-Marine Corps and the Army National Guard.

-After her military service, Trista worked for Twin Cities Habitat for Humanity as government relationship specialist, to advocate for affordable housing.
+After her military service, Trista worked for Twin Cities Habitat for Humanity as its government relationship specialist to advocate for affordable housing.
 She helped form the Homes for ALL Coalition to increase funding for the entire housing continuum.

-Trista founded the Women Veterans Initiative to build equity in services and to develop innovative programs to address the needs of Women Veterans.
+Trista founded the Women Veterans Initiative to build equity in services and develop innovative programs to address the needs of women Veterans.
 She was integral in passing Women Veterans license plate legislation, and in declaring October Veterans Voices Month.
-She has spoken across the country and internationally about issues impacting the Veteran community, and is a contributing author to the Attorney’s Guide to Defending Veterans In Criminal Court.
+She has spoken across the country and abroad about issues impacting the Veteran community, and is a contributing author to the Attorney’s Guide to Defending Veterans In Criminal Court.

 Arthur served in the United States Marine Corps and is a Veteran of Operations Desert Shield & Storm.
 He holds a M.S. from the University of St. Thomas, a B.S. from Florida A&M University, a Project Management Professional (PMP) certification, and an Information Technology Infrastructure Library (ITIL) certification.